Kalenić (Ub)

 Kalenić (Serbian Cyrillic: Каленић) is a village in the municipality of Ub in western Serbia.
 According to the 2011 census, Kalenić had 759 residents.

 History

-The former village was resettled in 2003, to make room for expansion of coal field "Tamnava" of nearby Kolubara coal mine, centered at Veliki Crljeni).
-The new village was built few kilometers away, but most residents chose to resettle elsewhere.
+The former village was resettled in 2003 to make room for the expansion of the coal field "Tamnava" of the nearby Kolubara coal mine, centered at Veliki Crljeni).
+The new village was built a few kilometers away, but most residents chose to resettle elsewhere.

-A modern regional landfill is planned to be opened at abandoned coal fields near Kalenić in 2013.
+A modern regional landfill was planned to be opened on abandoned coalfields near Kalenić in 2013.